LindaHa/KenticoApp/README.md

 2. Users
   1. Displaying users and their roles
   2. Adding and removing roles from users
+  3. Changing the first and last name of the user + cancel changes

 2. Authorization
   1. Displaying all roles and their permissions
   2. Creating a new role
-  3. Removing permissions from a role
+  3. Removing and adding permissions from and to a role

 Future development
 =======================